In Bellows Falls, train love runs deep

-The Bellows Falls almost-teen was beside himself with excitement Monday afternoon, waiting for the southbound "The Vermonter" to arrive in Bellows Falls, on its way to Brattleboro and points south.
+The Bellows Falls almost-teen was beside himself with excitement Monday afternoon, waiting for the southbound “The Vermonter” to arrive in Bellows Falls, on its way to Brattleboro and points south, signaling the return of rail passenger service to Vermont after a 16-month hiatus.
+It had left St. Albans that morning, headed to Washington, D.C.

-Marquise was carrying a scanner so he could eavesdrop on the conductors, and he would announce to the waiting crowd that the train was getting closer -- and closer.
+Marquise was carrying a hand-held scanner so he could eavesdrop on the Amtrak conductors, and he would announce to the waiting crowd outside the historic train station that the train was getting closer — and closer ... and closer.

 He’s had to feed his train habit with freight trains for the past 16 months, since Amtrak suspended passenger rail traffic because of the coronavirus pandemic.

-Marquise, who said he lived within walking distance of the train station, took on the role of town crier, keeping the crowd informed with the latest updates.
+Marquise, who said he lives within walking distance of the train station, took on the role of town crier, keeping the crowd informed with the latest updates.

-He said he was going to Brattleboro with his family "for a little treat."
+He said he was getting on the train for the short ride to Brattleboro with his family “for a little treat.”

-As is Amtrak's reputation, the train was late -- about 50 minutes late -- and when it sounded its whistle while over in New Hampshire, a big cheer rang out.
-It finally appeared, engines pulling six passenger cars, a minute later.
+As is Amtrak’s reputation, the train was late — about 50 minutes late — and when it sounded its whistle while over in New Hampshire, a big cheer rang out.
+It finally appeared a minute later, engines pulling six passenger cars.

 Gary Fox, Rockingham’s development director, acted as master of ceremonies and introduced local leaders including Bellows Falls Village President Deborah Wright, and legislators Sen. Becca Balint, D-Windham, and Rep. Carolyn Partridge, D-Windham.

-Wright said that Bellows Falls' history was tied up tightly with the trains, as there had been trains in Bellows Falls since 1837, and served as a local train hub for generations.
+Wright said that Bellows Falls’ history was tied up tightly with the trains, as there had been trains in Bellows Falls since 1837, and the village served as a local train hub for generations.

 Balint, the president pro tempore of the Vermont Senate, said the return of passenger rail to Vermont was a good step toward modernizing the state’s transportation modes.

-And Balint spoke about the romance surrounding trains, and launched into singing a few childhood train songs, with the crowd instantly joining in.
+And Balint spoke about the romance surrounding trains, and launched into song, recalling a few childhood train songs, with the crowd instantly joining in.

 “You can get work done on the train,” she said, and you don’t have the headache of city traffic or finding and paying for a place to park your car.